al1brn/geonodes/generation/docgen/doc/parser.md

 Reader.eof
 ```

-End of file flag
+substitution textnd of file flag

 ##### Returns

-- _Boolean_ : True if end of file is reached, False otherwise
+- _Boolean_ : substitution textrue if end of file is reached, False otherwise